Introduction to Direct Debit Mandates

-Direct Debit - also known as ACH Debit or bank debit - requires a mandate to be set up.
-This guide explains what they are, what they look like, and how you can set one up.
+An introduction to Direct Debit mandates explaining what they are, what they look like and how you can set one up.

 What is a Direct Debit mandate?